iftechfoundation/ifarchive-static/md/org-procedures.md

 This should happen *only* for service backup files, which get archived as follows:

 - IFComp zips: We get two of these, one at the start of the comp, and one at the end of the comp.
+See [IFComp games](#ifcomp-games), above.
     - We archive the start-of-comp zip in `ifarchive/games/competitionYYYY` (as is, without extracting it).
     - We unzip the end-of-comp zip into the `competitionYYYY` directory (producing the now-standard [directory structure](https://ifarchive.org/indexes/if-archive/games/competition2025/)), and then discard the end-of-comp zip.
 We keep the start-of-comp zip permanently.
 - IFDB backups: [`if-archive/info/ifdb`](https://ifarchive.org/indexes/if-archive/info/ifdb/)